Explainable prediction of Qcodes for NOTAMs using column generation: Computational approach

 \subsection{Data Preprocessing}

 We first preprocess the data to make it ready for the training task.
 This requires mainly three tasks: Cleaning, Splitting and Binarization.
 For this task, our industrial partner Thales gave us a sample dataset for training.
-The dataset has a total of 21,358 NOTAMs and a total of 603 different Qcodes.
+The dataset has a total of 21,358 NOTAMs and a total of 603 different Qcodes. \kp{It is available at \url{https://github.com/krooonal/NOTAM_explainable_prediction_data}.}

 \textbf{Cleaning:} First, we discard all the Qcodes for which we do not have a sufficient number of positive examples to avoid poor generalization.
 We keep only the Qcodes for which there are at least 10 positive examples in the dataset.
 After removing the Qcodes with less than 10 positive examples, we are left with 20,223 NOTAMs and 204 Qcodes.
 This step eliminates a lot of Qcodes, but the same approach can be extended to generate explanations for the eliminated Qcodes, if we get more data.
 Moreover, for this prediction task, we only use the message field of the NOTAMs as input and Qcode field as output.
 We discard all the other information.